-Improve on the universities: There should be proper improvement on the quality of our universities and bring them at par with other universities in Europe and America.
+Improve on the universities: There should be a proper improvement in the quality of our universities and bring them at par with other universities in Europe and America.

-Provision of adequate research facilities: Research facilities which should be adequate must be provided in all universities to enable them do research works and prevent them from migrating to other countries that have these facilities.
+Provision of adequate research facilities: Research facilities which should be adequate must be provided in all universities to enable them to do research work and prevent them from migrating to other countries that have these facilities.

-Abolition of quota system: The use of quota system to provide jobs should be abolish so that the best have the jobs.
+Abolition of quota system: The use of the quota system to provide jobs should be abolished so that the best have the jobs.

-Improvement on power supply: The country is having constant poor power supply.
+Improvement on the power supply: The country is having a constant poor power supply.

-Eradicate tribalism, nepotism, corruption: All sentiments must be discarded.
+Eradicate tribalism, nepotism, and corruption: All sentiments must be discarded.